USF-HII/usf-hii.github.io/index.md

 The example command's output indicates:

-- 1 node is partially allocated (mixed) with some resources still available
+- 1 node partially allocated with some resources still available (`mixed`)
-- 39 nodes each with 20 cpus and 128GB are completely allocated and not currently available (running other jobs)
+- 39 nodes each with 20 cpus and 128GB occupied running other jobs (`allocated`)
-- 2 nodes each with 12 cpus each and 64GB of RAM are idle and available for new jobs
+- 2 nodes each with 12 cpus each and 64GB of RAM are idle and available for new jobs (`idle`)
-- 40 nodes each with 16 cpus and 128GB of RAM are idle and available for new jobs
+- 40 nodes each with 16 cpus and 128GB of RAM are idle and available for new jobs (`idle`)

 ### Interactive Shell